- Election Campaigns

 This purchase is for 2008 inspection records only.
 The Truck Inspections database contains data from state and federal truck inspections involving motor carriers as well as shippers and transporters of hazardous materials operating in the United States.
 Federal and state field enforcement staff perform interstate and intrastate inspections.
 Severe violations of ...

 This dataset consists of information on aviation accidents and incidents reported to the Federal Aviation Administration.
-NICAR has records for accidents occurring between 1973 to present with weekly updates.
+NICAR has records for accidents occurring between 1973 to March 2014.

-NICAR provides the data in two ways: As a one-time purchase or by one-year subscription, updated weekly.
+NICAR provides the data in two ways: As a one-time purchase or by one-year subscription, (soon to be updated weekly).

 The Aircraft Registration Database, which is maintained by the Federal Aviation Administration Civil Aviation Registry, contains information on more than 360,000 registered aircraft, including all aircraft owned by individuals, businesses and government in the United States.
 Resident aliens may also register planes in the U.S., as long as they are ...